 1.7 Budget Reporting

-Districts should refer to the for Preschool Education Aid for 2022-2023.
+Districts should refer to the Division of Early Childhood Services District Budget Planning Workbook Instructions for Preschool Education Aid for 2022-2023.

 1.8 Disbursement of Funds

 Funding will be disbursed evenly across the district's remaining state aid payments for FY 2023 using 218 as the fund and program codes for PEA.
 Funding may be expended immediately upon initial disbursement if start-up supplies are needed (furniture, classroom materials, supplies, staff training, etc.).
 All funding is contingent upon approval.